ditkrg/dit-digital-service-manual/docs/Software Development/04-Software Application Specifications/01-Authentication.md

 4. `alg`: the algorithm, which must be `RS256`.
 5. `kid`: which is the key with which the token is signed.
 For this, you will need to use the JWKS endpoint (refer to Discovery in this section) to verify the public key.

+**Note: We highly recommend using existing packages and libraries that take care of the implementations mentioned in this guide instead of making raw HTTP requests using an HTTP client.
+The existing libraries are battle-tested and take care of many abstraction that you may skip.**

 ## Authentication Flows

 ### Client Credentials Flow

 DIT's authentication scheme follows OpenID and OAuth2 standards.
-In the case of Madfoatcom's software, machine-to-machine (M2M) communication is required, which can be achieved through the "client_credentials" flow.
+In your software requires machine-to-machine (M2M) communication, authentication can be achieved through the "client_credentials" flow.

 To access the desired APIs within the DIT ecosystem, backend services must obtain an access token from the Central Authentication Service (CAS) by providing a Client ID, Client Secret, and specific scopes to which the given client can access.
 The CAS is OpenID-compliant and provides a discovery URL, which can be used by OpenID Clients to easily discover the specific configurations of DIT's CAS.